Obtaining Canadian Citizenship

 At the citizenship ceremony, you will be welcomed into the Canadian family along with other new Canadians, and asked to accept the rights and responsibilities of Canadian citizenship.
 A citizenship judge usually presides over the ceremony and administers the Oath of Citizenship.

 Once you have taken the Oath of Citizenship at a citizenship ceremony you will be a Canadian citizen.
-You will receive your certificate of citizenship, a small card that you can use to prove that you are a Canadian citizen.
-You will also receive a commemorative document that shows the date you became a Canadian.
+You will receive your certificate of citizenship and a commemorative document that shows the date you became a Canadian.
 Keep these documents in a safe place.

 After becoming a Canadian citizen, you can apply for a Canadian passport.